datacite/cheetoh/README.md

 Requests for functionality of the EZID service not (yet) implemented will return appropriate error codes, e.g. a status `501 not implemented`.

+The base URL of the service is `https://mds.datacite.org`.

 ### API vs. UI

 The EZID-compatible API provided by DataCite is complemented by the user interface of the DOI Fabrica service available at [https://doi.datacite.org](https://doi.datacite.org).
+The UI can be used to manage registered DOIs, and to reset the password.

 ### Authentication